-Performs final processing and extracts the message digest, writing it to digest. length may be smaller than SHA256_DIGEST_SIZE, in which case only the first length octets of the digest are written.
+Performs final processing and extracts the message digest, writing it to digest. length may be smaller than GOSTHASH94_DIGEST_SIZE, in which case only the first length octets of the digest are written.

-This function also resets the context in the same way as sha256_init.
+This function also resets the context in the same way as gosthash94_init.

-5.1.6 struct nettle_hash
+6.1.3 The nettle_hash abstraction

 Nettle includes a struct including information about the supported hash functions.
-It is defined in '<nettle/nettle-meta.h>', and is used by Nettle's implementation of HMAC see Section 5.4 [Keyed hash functions], page 21.
+It is defined in '<nettle/nettle-meta.h>', and is used by Nettle's implementation of HMAC (see Section 6.4 [Keyed hash functions], page 34).